ctuning/ck-nntest/README.md

 $ ck run program:validation-armcl-opencl
 ```

-You can also filter tests such as for SoftMax as follows:
+You can also filter tests such as for `softmax` as follows:
 ```
 $ ck run program:validation-armcl-opencl --env.FILTER=CL/.*Softmax
 ```